LibreTexts/ngshare/docs/contributer_guide/decisions.rst

 Technologies Employed
 ---------------------

-When developing this project, we mostly followed the way ``nbgrader`` and `JupyterHub <https://github.com/jupyterhub/jupyterhub>`_ is designed so that our project is consistent with other Jupyter projects.
+When developing ``ngshare``, we used many technologies that are used by other Jupyter projects, especially ``nbgrader`` and `JupyterHub <https://github.com/jupyterhub/jupyterhub>`_ is designed.
+In this way, our project most likely to be consistent with other Jupyter projects.

 Backend
 ^^^^^^^